Supercritical Poincar\'e-Andronov-Hopf bifurcation in a mean field quantum laser equation: Introduction

 We are interested in investigating the long-term stable behavior of the solution to \eqref{eq:Laser1}.
 Lasers can show stable or unstable behaviors according to the operating conditions.
-Numerous investigations on the qualitative properties of the laser dynamics are devoted to the qualitative behavior of: (i) the rate equations; (ii) semiclassical laser models; and (iii) complex ordinary differential equations describing the expectation values of relevant quantum operators (see, e.g., \cite{erneux_glorieux_2010,Haken1985,HeppLieb1973,Khanin2006,Ohtsubo2013,TartwijkAgrawal1998}).
-These studies are carried out by applying, for instance, linear stability analysis.
-Using \eqref{eq:Laser1}, see, e.g., \cite{FagMora2019}, we obtain that $ A \left( t \right) = \Tr\left( \rho_{t} \, a \right) $, $ S \left( t \right) = \Tr\left( \rho_{t} \, \sigma^{-} \right) $ and $ D \left( t \right) = \Tr\left( \rho_{t} \, \sigma^{3} \right) $ satisfy
+Numerous investigations on the qualitative properties of the laser dynamics have been devoted essentially to the application of the linear stability analysis to complex ordinary differential equations describing the expectation values of some quantum observables like rate equations and semiclassical laser models (see, e.g., \cite{AlliSewell1995,erneux_glorieux_2010,Haken1985,HeppLieb1973,Khanin2006,NingHaken1990,Ohtsubo2013,TartwijkAgrawal1998}).
+In the physical situation under consideration, using \eqref{eq:Laser1} we obtain that $ A \left( t \right) = \Tr\left( \rho_{t} \, a \right) $, $ S \left( t \right) = \Tr\left( \rho_{t} \, \sigma^{-} \right) $ and $ D \left( t \right) = \Tr\left( \rho_{t} \, \sigma^{3} \right) $ satisfy